-In order to provide a learning environment in which students feel safe, connected, and engaged, we use a Positive Behavioral Interventions and Support (PBIS) framework.
-At Richards, this is referred to as The Richards Way.
-The Richards Way provides clear expectations, a common language, and a common approach to supporting and celebrating positive behavior throughout the building.
+The Richards Way provides clear expectations, a common language, and a common approach to supporting and celebrating expected behavior throughout the building.
 We value the partnership of families in reinforcing the following expectations.

 In accordance with Board Policy 443.7 all students in the School District of Whitefish Bay are expected to: